Will Smith Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.4 K/9, the eighth-best in MLB.
+- The Cardinals pitching staff ranks seventh in the league with a collective 9.5 strikeouts per nine innings.

-- The Cardinals' 4.30 team ERA ranks 16th among all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.38).

-- The Cardinals rank 19th in baseball in home runs given up (31 total, 1.2 per game).
+- Cardinals pitchers combine to allow 33 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Montgomery (2-3 with a 3.81 ERA and 25 strikeouts in 28 1/3 innings pitched) gets the start for the Cardinals, his sixth of the season.
+- Woodford gets the start for the Cardinals, his sixth of the season.
+He is 1-2 with a 5.47 ERA and 16 strikeouts in 24 2/3 innings pitched.

-- His most recent time out was on Tuesday against the San Francisco Giants, when the lefty went six innings, surrendering no earned runs while giving up five hits.
+- The right-hander's last time out was on Wednesday against the San Francisco Giants, when he tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.

+- The 26-year-old has a 5.47 ERA and 5.8 strikeouts per nine innings across five games this season, while allowing a batting average of .323 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.